 Developing C-A-Rs stories offers many benefits:

-→ Reminds you of key contributions you’ve made and how your strengths have benefitted employers.
+It reminds you of key contributions you’ve made and how your strengths have benefited employers.
 This is the confidence-booster you need as you move into the sometimes daunting new world of executive job search.

-→ In interviewing, helps you deal with behavioral-based questions – “Tell me about a time when you . . .” and any questions directed at your weaknesses.
+In interviews, it helps you deal with behavioral-based questions – “Tell me about a time when you . . .” and any questions directed at your weaknesses.
 Prepare a success story that tells how you dealt with a weakness and came through for your company.

-→ Generates chemistry and deeper interest in your candidacy better than merely stating the WOW end results of your contributions.
+It generates chemistry and deeper interest in your candidacy, better than merely stating the end results of your contributions.

 Take the time to create and rehearse several career success stories.
 Having them at-the-ready, to communicate what sets you apart, can be the deciding factor in landing your next great gig.

 Need help with personal branding, your LinkedIn profile, resume and biography, and getting your executive job search on track . . . to land a great-fit new gig?